-In 2020, we adopted a Policy for Recoupment of Incentive Compensation that applies to incentive compensation paid to our NEOs.
+Our Clawback Policy applies to incentive compensation paid to our NEOs.
 The policy provides that if we are required to prepare an accounting restatement due to our material non-compliance with any financial reporting requirement and/or intentional misconduct by an NEO, our Compensation Committee may require the NEO to forfeit all or part of any applicable incentive compensation received by the NEO during the covered period.
 For purposes of this policy, incentive compensation means any annual cash bonus and short- or long-term cash incentives or equity awards received by an NEO after January 1, 2021.
+In light of the SEC's recently adopted final rules implementing the incentive-based compensation recovery provisions of the Dodd-Frank Wall Street Reform and Consumer Protection Act, which direct stock exchanges, including Nasdaq, to establish related listing standards, we anticipate revising the Clawback Policy as necessary to comply with Nasdaq's requirements once Nasdaq has adopted an SEC-approved listing standard that complies with Exchange Act Rule 10D-1.